-- be experienced public safety professionals who are currently employed by a public safety agency or organization and desire to rise to supervisory rank - be endorsed by their chief, CEO, or local commander - possess a bachelor's degree from an accredited college or university, together with a successful academic record.
-(Admission to a master's program generally requires that a student has earned a minimum cumulative grade point average of at least 3.0 (on a 4.0 scale) during their undergraduate program, or at least have earned a 3.0 grade point average (on a 4.0 scale) in the last half of their undergraduate program.) - meet entrance criteria established by the University - submit a formal application, essay, resume, letter of endorsement, and official transcripts from all accredited post-secondary institutions attended.
-(Academic records from non-U.S. institutions must be evaluated by an authorized credential evaluation agency.)
+- be experienced public safety professionals who are currently employed by a public safety agency or organization and desire to rise to supervisory rank - be endorsed by their chief, CEO, or their designee - possess a bachelor's degree from an accredited college or university, together with a successful undergraduate academic record - meet entrance criteria established by the University - submit an application, essay, resume, letter of endorsement, and official transcripts from all accredited post-secondary institutions attended.
+Academic records from non-U.S. institutions must be evaluated by an authorized credential evaluation agency.

-Interested applicants may begin the application process online at http://psl.jhu.edu/apply/ or contact our offices (410-516-9900) to speak with a representative about the program.
+Interested applicants may begin the application process online at http://psl.jhu.edu/apply/ or contact our offices (410-516-9900) to speak with an academic adviser about the program.
 Applicants are interviewed and an admissions committee makes the final selection of candidates.

-Tuition for the academic year 2009-10 for the graduate program is \$668 per credit hour.
+Tuition for the academic year 2010-11 for the graduate program is \$735 per credit hour.
 Books are included in the tuition costs.
 Financial assistance is available.